josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🛰️_situational_awareness.md

 ## 🏮 Footer

-*Situational Awareness: Human vs Computational* is a node of the Polaris Protocol.
+*🛰️ Situational Awareness: Human vs Computational* is a node of the Polaris Protocol.
 It argues for aviation-grade safety culture across civilian C4/C5-ISR deployments.

 > 📡 Cross-references: